duplisea/gslea/README.md

 data exploration.
 Data can then be brought into various analyses for the GSL that may fall under the banner of an ecosystem approach.

+The primary end-user for this work has been envisioned as DFO regional biologists who are involved in stock assessment and want to begin doing analyses that incorporate data outside measures of biology of their specific stock in an effort to expand their analysis to something that may be considered an ecosystem approach to fisheries.
+We also, however, anticipate that this matrix will have a much wider appeal for researchers in DFO and elsewhere and it should also serve data dissemination and open data initiatives in the Government of Canada.

 Data coverage
 =============